Tonya Knight was the face of female bodybuilding during its growth spurt in the late ’80s and early ’90s. This is her story.

 “My junior year of high school I started dating an older guy who brought home a Muscle & Fitness magazine, and [1980 and 1982 Ms. Olympia] Rachel McLish graced the cover; and I thought she was so attractive.
 It was exactly what I wanted to look like.
 I was on the drill team at the time and quit to devote time to training.
 Everyone thought I was crazy, but I did it.
 So my older brother had a sand weight set, and we started working out on that.
 From there it blossomed.
 For my first show [her senior year of high school in 1983], I read a book written by Laura Combs on how to prep for my show.
 After awhile, I moved to a real gym called TMG Gym.
 It was an old office building with rusted weights, but it was a great environment; and there were a few other girls, and we fed off of each other.”

-Tonya Knight RIP
+Tonya Knight bodybuilding

 The Next Ms. Olympia?
 Tonya Knight on Muscular Development, June 1989.

 Tonya Knight turned pro at only 19 by winning an amateur contest in Japan.
 And in 1988, she moved to Venice, California, where she trained at the mecca of bodybuilding, Gold’s Gym.
 “It was a fun time for everyone involved in that scene,” she remembered.
 That same year, Knight began competing in professional bodybuilding contests and appearing on muscle magazine covers.
-At only 22, she was fourth in the 1988 Ms. Olympia and then first in the 1989 Ms. International, though she was later disqualified from both for a drug-testing violation.
+At only 22, she was fourth in the 1988 Ms. Olympia and then first in the 1989 Ms. International, though she was later disqualified from both for drug-testing violations.
 Coming back in 1991, she won the Ms. International again and another pro show.
-Her arms and abs were always strengthes.
+Her arms and abs were always strengths.
 But Knight competed only twice more before retiring at 26 after a third-place finish in 1993.

 In 2017, Tonya Knight remembered: